 Antibiotics or other antimicrobials are used in the treatment of septic arthritis.
 Treatment is started immediately, using broad-spectrum antimicrobials initially.
 This type of medication covers a wide range of pathogens.
 Later, based on culture report, a drug that acts specifically against the causative organism will be given.
 Treatment is given intravenously for a duration of four to six weeks.

-For rapid recovery, the joint fluid is drained.
 The joint can be irrigated and infected tissue removed by arthroscopy.
 Open surgery may be necessary in some cases.

 No comments: